Amy Casey Cooks

 Jump to:

-• ingredients & substitutions
+• Ingredients & substitutions

-• how to make Caesar dressing
+• How to make Caesar dressing with no anchovies

-• variations
+• Variations

-• expert tip
+• Expert tip

-• frequently asked questions
+• Frequently asked questions

-• what to serve with this dressing
+• What to serve with this dressing

-• more recipes like this one
+• More recipes like this one

 • Recipe

-ingredients & substitutions
+Ingredients & substitutions

 Simple ingredients combine for a Caesar dressing that's loaded with savory, tart and umami flavors.
 Substitutes for the recipe's basic ingredients are listed.
 Scroll to the recipe card for full quantities of the ingredients.